cgrimes01/blog/content/blog/js-why-my-decimals-dont-add-up/index.md

 fixed + 0.21; // "0.360.21"
 ```

-It's easy to fix, using parseFloat, but your code starts to bloat and can get confusing.
+It's easy to fix, using parseFloat, but it is another thing to miss and makes your code harder to read.

 Finally, every time you convert between types there is a performance cost - probably unnoticeable in most cases but it is still there.
 It's usually much faster to keep working with just Numbers if possible.